-- EDU 1323 Career Education.
-A course designed to assist students in determining career goals through self-awareness and career/education information.
-Students are prepared for the world of work with personal management skills.
-(3,3,0) - EDU 1413 Improvement of Study: College Survival and Study Skills.
+- EDU 1413 Improvement of Study: College Survival and Study Skills.
 A college survival and study skills course designed to promote student success.
 Major emphases will be on study/learning skills including memory training and listening techniques, career development and decision making, self-esteem, critical thinking, and time management strategies.
 (3,3,0) - EDU 1811 Leadership and Organization Skills I. A study of leadership styles and skills, roles and functions of officers of student organization.
 Includes parliamentary procedure, communication, conducting effective meetings, and working with volunteers.
-(1,1,0) - EDU 1821 Leadership Organization Skills II.
+(1,1,0) - EDU 1813 Leadership Development I. A study of leadership styles and skills, roles and functions of officers of student organization.
+Includes parliamentary procedure, communication, conducting effective meetings, and working with volunteers.
+(3,3,0) - EDU 1821 Leadership Organization Skills II.
 This course is designed for ice breakers, traits of members and joiner, non-verbal communication, role functions in groups, time management, stress management, and role of constitution.
 Prerequisite: EDU 1811.
-(1,1,0) - EDU 1831 Leadership and Organization Skills III.
+(1,1,0) - EDU 1823 Leadership Development II.
+This course is designed for ice breakers, traits of members and joiner, non-verbal communication, role functions in groups, time management, stress management, and role of constitution.
+Prerequisite: EDU 1813. - EDU 1831 Leadership and Organization Skills III.
 Experiential roles chairing committees and events, lead decision making techniques, nominal group technique, and consensus building.
 Prerequisite: EDU 1811, EDU 1821.
 (1,1,0) - EDU 1841 Leadership and Organization Skills IV.
 This course is a continuation of activities and events of EDU 1811, EDU 1821, and EDU 1831.
 Prerequisite: EDU 1811, EDU 1821, EDU 1831.
 (1,1,0) - EDU 1911, 1921, 2911, 2921 Leadership and Communication Skills I, II, III, IV.
 This course is primarily designed for Reflection members, student workers, resident assistants, and the student recruiting team.
 Its purpose is to teach leadership skills and give the student a better understanding of the overall operation of the college.
 Among the leadership skills to be taught are listening skills, time management, salesmanship, and information giving techniques.
-(1,1,0)

-- EDU 2513 Introduction to Elementary Education.
+(1,1,0) - EDU 2513 Introduction to Elementary Education.
 An introduction to elementary schools and the role of teachers.
 Study of philosophical thought and inquire in relation to educational assumptions, questions, problems and alternatives.
 Includes a minimum of 40 hours field experience in the elementary schools.
 (3,3,0) - EDU 2613 Introduction to Secondary Education.
 Early field experience in the secondary school, formulation of a basic philosophy of education.
 Includes a minimum of 40 hours field experience in junior and/or senior high schools.
 (3,3,0)